Quenda poo critical to saving threatened tuart trees

 SOMETIMES MISTAKEN for big rats, quendas (Isoodon obesulus) – more commonly known as southern brown bandicoots – are successful urban-dwellers, often caught sipping from dog bowls or hiding under houses.

-Found across Western Australia, South Australia and parts of Tasmania, their populations have persisted making them the only digging mammals that have managed to survive rapid overdevelopment of their habitats.
+Found across Western Australia, their populations have persisted making them the only digging mammals that have managed to survive rapid overdevelopment of their habitats.

 But they weren’t always city-slickers.
 New research has revealed the critical role they play in the ecosystem of Australian forests, specifically, the symbiotic relationship they have with the critically endangered tuart tree (Eucalyptus gomphocephala).